Centre-for-Vision-Research/Single-Interval-Flicker-Vulkan/README.md

 dsc,image2,1,3,1,0
 ...
 ```
 ### Prepare particiapants.csv file.
-Rows in the participant csv will automatically populate _dialog box_ popup at start of block.
+Rows in the participant csv will automatically populate the dropdown in the dialog window popup at start of block.
 ```
 subject_id,age,gender,group
 p001,19,F,1